snabbco/snabb/README.md

 Initial testing on uclibc, at one point worked on my configuration, but uclibc warns that ABI can depend on compile options, so please test.
 I thought uclibc used kernel structures for eg stat, but they seem to use the glibc ones now, so more compatible.
 If there are more compatibility issues I may move towards using more syscalls directly, now we have the syscall function.
 Other C libraries may need more changes; I intend to test musl libc once I have a working build.

-Reworking the test script, it is a copy of my fork of [luaunit](https://github.com/justincormack/luaunit) which is updated to work on Lua 5.1 and 5.2.
-To avoid dependencies I am just copying and updating this into this repo.
-Currently all my changes are upstream.
+The test script is a copy of [luaunit](https://github.com/rjpcomputing/luaunit).
+I have pushed all my changes upstream, including Lua 5.2 support and fixes to not allocate globals.

+I have added initial coverage tests, which are over 90% (some functions may be missing, will update).
+Fixing the missing parts gradually (found some bugs from this).

 ## What is implemented?